mindsdb/mindsdb/mindsdb/integrations/handlers/mssql_handler/README.md

 ngrok tcp 1433
 ```

-The forwarding ports which I got are:
+Suppose the forwarding ports are:
 ```
 tcp://0.tcp.ngrok.io:10985 -> localhost:1433
 ```

-Now, we can use this to create DATABASE using MindsDB
+So, we can use this to create DATABASE using MindsDB

 ```sql
 CREATE DATABASE mssql_datasource